4 San

 There was cutting edge technology (of its day).
 All

-of individual processes and family interactions.
+of individual processes, family and community interactions.

 There were private and social spaces.
 Because